1st and 2nd Year National Championships at Woodward Academy

 - layers (theory, t, rob) can be weighed against each other

-Speaks: I try to average around a 28ish but don't have a strict scale for do x and I will give you x speaks.
-Just make good strategic decisions, know your positions well, and don't be rude to your opponent.
+Speaks: I try to average around a 28ish but don't have a strict model of: do x for x speaks.
+I'll assign speaks based on good strategic decisions and knowing your positions well.
+Basically just be smart and don't be rude.

-Here are some judges that I aspire to be like: Tom Evnen, Becca Traber, Grant Brown, John Staunton, Terrence Lonam, Madi Crowley
+Here are some judges that I aspire to be like: Tom Evnen, Becca Traber, Grant Brown, John Staunton, Madi Crowley, and Vishaal Kunta.

 If you have any specific questions, email me, facebook message me, or ask me before the round starts and I’ll be happy to answer them!